joshzamor/faulty-tower-elevator/README.md

   likely more relevant: it might over-serve a request in a network partition, but it will serve it quicker.
-Being more available is likely beneficial for a bank of elevators, especially those run by frantic Mr. Basil in his Faulty Towers.
+Being more available is likely beneficial for a bank of elevators, especially those run by frantic Mr. Basil in his Fawlty Towers.